Science

 Fake nutrition jumps out of the page in its contempt for valid science.
 Real science is the determination of cause-and-effect relationships showing the details of the results.
 Fakery swims around in a cloud of nonsense.
 There are no similarities.

-And that is why the molecules function as pesticides for plants.
+Plant cells are not affected by vitamin E, because their cell walls are made of cellulose.
+That is why the molecules function as pesticides for plants.
 The molecules do no harm to plants, but they enter animal cells due to the lipid membranes surrounding animal cells.
-The molecules have a lipid-soluble end which allows them to enter animal cells and carry disruptive molecules into the cells.
+The vitamin E molecules have a lipid-soluble end which allows them to enter animal cells and carry disruptive molecules into the cells.

-Quinine does something similar.
+Quinine does something similar to vitamin E in combatting insects.
 It is found under tree bark.
 It has a lipid soluble tail which draws it into animal cells and carries in a disruptive molecule.

 Manganese is an overlooked micro nutrient that is important in a lot of metabolic processes.
-Manganese in mineral form is quite toxic; so the upper limit is set at eleven milligrams per day.
-I take five milligrams per day and cut 10mg pills if necessary.
+Manganese, as all metals, is toxic; so the upper limit is set at eleven milligrams per day.
+Usually less and probably not every day should suffice.

 Those metals need to be chelated, which means attached to organic acids.
-Gluconate is the most common for copper, zinc and manganese.
+Gluconate is the most common.
 When a name ends in "ate" it means an acid that has been neutralized by association with another molecule which replaces the hydrogen of the acid.

 Molybdenum is a very unusual micro nutrient that is needed for metabolizing sulfur.
 It has a high electronegativity of 2.16, while copper is 1.9, iron is 1.83 and zinc is 1.65.
 The electronegativity tends to correlate with the reactivity, which means molybdenum is even more reactive than copper.
-So I cut 500µg molybdenum pills down and take one fifth of a pill per day.
-Molybdenum disrupts copper utilization; but I take copper apart from all other nutrients but small amounts of white rice.
+Usually, people should depend upon food for molybdenum.

 The elderly make good test animals for nutrition, since their nutritional problems increase as protein synthesis decreases.
-So one of the things I find is that joint pains develop when eating sugary and acidic foods and disappear when totally avoiding such foods, which usually means fruits.
-Even vitamin C may need to be taken in small amounts to keep joint pains from occurring.
+So one of the things I find is that joint pains develop when eating sugary foods and disappear when totally avoiding such foods.

-Beta Carotene should not be taken in significant amounts for vitamin A, because it accumulates and softens tissue, which can result in damage to tissue.
-When I was taking beta carotene, my skin got soft causing fingernail edges to cut into my skin and create infections.
+Beta carotene should not be taken in large amounts for vitamin A, because it accumulates and softens tissue, which can result in damage to tissue.
+When I was taking large amounts of beta carotene, my skin got soft causing fingernail edges to cut into my skin and create infections.
 When I discontinued taking beta carotene, it took several months for my skin to normalize.
+Small amounts of beta carotene are a good way to get vitamin A.

 In regard to fat production, nutritionists, particularly bureaucrats, have a slogan that says, fat equals calories ingested minus calories burned up; and on that basis tell people to burn up calories through exercise.
 Exercise increases fat production, because 50 million years of evolution requires that result.
 The more energy that is burned up, the more energy that needs to be stored to minimize the harm that results from a shortage of energy.
 (Storage fat didn't exist until it evolved in yeasts 50 million years ago and then spread to other species through horizontal gene transfer.)